How Does TRT Monitoring Work? - Balance My Hormones TRT in the UK

 TRT monitoring is mainly done to make sure:

-• You achieve your health goals via TRT
+• You achieve your health goals via TRT.

-• Your testosterone levels stay within the normal range
+• Your testosterone levels stay within the normal range.

-• Your low T symptom go away
+• Your low T symptom improve.

 How does TRT monitoring work?

-When you receive your first testosterone dose, your healthcare provider will see you in 3 to 6 months to check how your body is responding to the treatment and what your current testosterone levels are.
+After starting TRT: Your healthcare provider will see you in 3 to 6 months to check how your body is responding to the treatment and what your current testosterone levels are.

-If your testosterone level is within the desired range, they will keep the testosterone dose the same.
-But in case your testosterone levels are not normal, they will tweak the dosage to make sure you get desired results and feel your best.
+But if your testosterone levels are less or more than the required amount, they will tweak the dosage to make sure you get desired results and feel your best.
+They may also adjust your treatment plan depending on your TRT side effect.

 Order Blood Test

-Low T symptoms
+Low T symptom tracking

 Treatment side effects